 Status September 2018 2016-2020 Results 268 out of 300 managers and supervisors received training on sexual harassment and discrimination.
-All 9 TAML member estates have established welfare and gender committees.
-Improved gender awareness and management gender issues by supervisors, welfare gender committees and managers 209 of 300 women received a leadership training.
+All 9 TAML member estates have established Improved gender awareness and management gender issues by supervisors, welfare gender committees and managers welfare and gender committees.
+209 of 300 women received a leadership training.
 Women are provided with opportunities to develop professionally in the workplace 268 out of 300 managers and supervisors received training on sexual harassment and discrimination.
-Estate managers implement 369 males and 28 female managers trained in Workplace Discipline. improved HR practices Housing and Sanitation Policy was developed.
+Estate managers implement improved HR practices 369 males and 28 female managers trained in Workplace Discipline.
+Housing and Sanitation Policy was developed.
 All 9 TAML member estates have been sensitised on Housing and Sanitation Policy.
 Data collection on workers in houses of category A-B will start on 4th week of August 2018.
 Improved worker housing and sanitation 100 % of workers receive vegetables once a week.
 40,175 out of 53, 972 receive fortified meals of which 27,565 are males and 12,610 are females.
 Workers and their families have a better diet 40175 Workers 64 VSLAs with total approximate savings of MK25 Million (equivalent \$35,000) Improved access to credit and 1,140 estate workers (45% female) increased savings

 Roadmap Pillar Activities KPIs

 and % of workers sensitised about the union

 of managers trained on CBA

-Living wage for workersTraining in negotiation skills and collective bargaining; Social dialogue meeting # and % of workers who are unionised (target 15% threshold needs to be reached in order for unions to undertake collective bargaining processes)
+Living wage for workers Training in negotiation skills and collective bargaining; Social dialogue meeting between PAWU and TAML to support CBA implementation; Undertake collective bargaining negotiations; Review recognition agreement and agree on changes (e.g. membership of seasonal workers) # and % of workers who are unionised (target 15% threshold needs to be reached in order for unions to undertake collective bargaining processes)

-The gap between real wage and living wage is closing
+are unionised (target 15% threshold needs to be reached in order for unions to undertake collective bargaining